If you want to change your habits change your routine

 Building habits and creating sustainable daily routines are about balance.
 Don’t try to do too much, too quickly.
 You will be much more successful if you add new habits to your routine one at a time, as opposed to completely transforming a morning routine with 7 new habits all at once.
 It is so much for you to remember, and you won’t be fully focused on any one thing.

 Everything in your life should have balance, flexibility, and purpose.
 You want to make choices that have a positive impact on your physical and mental health, increase your productivity, and make you happy.
-If you lack balance in your routines, you will probably just feel frustrated, overwhelmed, and very unhappy with your life.

 Adjustments